narangankita/SDEChallenge/README.md

     `- Have microservices run in multiple instances, and regions.`

-    `-Routing policy should be used to efficiently divide traffic amongst instances, and create new instances (using Autoscaling Groups) when required`
+    `- Routing policy should be used to efficiently divide traffic amongst instances, and create new instances (using Autoscaling Groups) when required`

 5. Have the ability to reprocess historical data in case of bugs in the processing logic.